mikaelvesavuori/figmagic/README.md

 _Figmagic Example Demo: On the left is a big Figma component assembled of a number of "Elements", Figmagic-compliant components that can be output into code.
 On the right is the React-composed version of those after just a few minutes of coding and closing elements correctly._

 ## Using Figmagic

+### Requirements

+**Please note:** Figmagic requires that your document structure follows the conventions in this document; a full setup can be seen in the template at [https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens).

+Figmagic is compiled from Typescript to ES6, so you should have Node 12 or later (Node 14 and newer recommended) for it to work on your machine.

 ### Installation